Generic Name: asenapine (a SEN a peen)

 Before taking this medicine

-Saphris is not for use in psychotic conditions related to dementia.
+Saphris is not approved for use in psychotic conditions related to dementia.
 It may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.

 You should not use Saphris if you are allergic to asenapine.